 What is Minoxidil?

 Minoxidil is a medication that was originally given as a pill to treat high blood pressure.
 As a side effect, the medication led to hair growth in patients suffering from hair loss.
 Now the medication is mainly used to treat hair loss in women and men.
-Minoxidil comes in 2 forms, a solution, and a foam.
+Minoxidil comes in 3 forms, a solution, a foam and an oral tablet.

 5% Minoxidil has been shown to increase hair regrowth and thickness greater than the 2% dose (by 45%), (1).
 This result is primarily seen once patients have been using Minoxidil for 1 year.